 It’s the day after Christmas, maybe you are taking down the decorations, maybe you leave them up until mid-January, maybe you meet in the middle.
-Either way, Christmas Day has past us and we are figuring out how to get back into the groove.
+Either way, Christmas Day has passed us and we are figuring out how to get back into the groove.
 Today’s challenge, what are you regifting?

 Now I’m not talking about that ugly sweater, those socks you don’t need, that horrible shirt you got, or those house slippers that no one in their right minds would wear.
 I’m talking about feedback.